-BeyondHousing will consider the diversity of all children as children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, family or social background, have a right to feel safe and have equal rights to protection from abuse.
+Beyond Housing will consider the diversity of all children as children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, family or social background.
+All children and young people have a right to feel safe.

 Workplace Participant Suitability and Training